HenriqueMarcelo/ignite-design-system/README.md

 The Ignite Design System is a complete Design System project built within Rocketseat's Ignite course.
 It consists of 3 packages that provide developers with the ability to build consistent, high-quality interfaces using the same set of shared values, colors, and information.

-The package can be accessed in NPM at https://www.npmjs.com/settings/hrq-ignite-ui/packages
+The package can be accessed in NPM at: https://www.npmjs.com/settings/hrq-ignite-ui/packages The documentation can be accessed at: https://henriquemarcelo.github.io/ignite-design-system/?path=/story/home--page

 ## Packages